About Meriden Adult Education

 Here you will find the information you need in order to learn about Adult Basic Education or classes to complete your high school education with either a credit diploma or the GED®.
 Need help learning English?
 Here you can find out how and where to take classes.
 We can even help you prepare to become a citizen.

 For those interested in things a little more recreational or geared to some workplace skills, you'll find our courses for Continuing Education.
 Whether it's a class for the computer learner or to help you use your new digital camera, we have it.
-Relax with a yoga class or stay energized with kick boxing, or ballroom dancing.
+Relax with a yoga class or stay energized with Tai chi, or salsa dancing.
 We have something for everyone.

 Education is lifelong and www.meridenadulted.com will help you keep learning.